zammad/zammad-documentation/prerequisites/hardware.rst

 Of course at the end it depends on acutal load of concurent agents and data traffic.

-..
-Note:: We can't suggest any disk space recommendations, as this highly depends on how you work.
+.. note:: We can't suggest any disk space recommendations, as this highly depends on how you work.
 Zammad will always try to recognize the same attachments and store it just once.